eWorkaholics/Holiday-Hack-Challenge-2019-Xmas-Cheer-Laser-Challenge-Writeup/README.md

 "I have many name=value variables that I share to applications system wide.
 At a command I will reveal my secrets once you Get my Child Items."

-"Applications system wide" is a lead to the environment variables.
+"System wide" + "name=value" is a lead to the environment variables.
 Tab completion on $env: shows the `$env:riddle` variable.

 ![image](https://user-images.githubusercontent.com/54376366/70858555-3aaa9280-1ec1-11ea-8ed1-bef2b2675f53.png)